dengking/machine-learning/docs/Programming/TensorFlow/Implementation/TensorFlow-white-paper/whitepaper2015.md

 TensorFlow takes computations described using a **dataflow-like model** and maps them onto a wide variety of different hardware platforms, ranging from running inference on mobile device platforms such as Android and iOS to modest-sized training and inference systems using single machines containing one or many GPU cards to large-scale training systems running on hundreds of specialized machines with thousands of GPUs.

-> NOTE: dataflow-like model，其实非常类似于symbolic programming。
+> NOTE: dataflow-like model，其实非常类似于dataflow programming。

 Having a single system that can span such a broad range of platforms significantly simplifies the real-world use of machine learning system, as we have found that having separate systems for large-scale training and small-scale deployment leads to significant maintenance burdens and leaky abstractions(泄露的抽象).

-> NOTE: 统一的优势
+> NOTE: 统一/abstraction的优势

 TensorFlow computations are expressed as **stateful dataflow graphs** (described in more detail in Section 2), and we have focused on making the system both flexible enough for quickly experimenting with new models for research purposes and sufficiently high performance and robust for production training and deployment of machine learning models.